 Marcus East is a chief technology officer and digital transformation specialist with nearly 25 years of experience working at the forefront of technology and innovation for organisations across the globe.

-He has spent half of his career working for leading technology companies building world class technology (Apple & IBM) and the other half of his career helping brands to harness the power of technology to drive business value — including Comic Relief and Marks and Spencer.
+He has spent half of his career working for technology companies (Apple, Google and IBM) and the other half helping global brands to harness the power of technology — including Comic Relief, Marks and Spencer and National Geographic.

 In addition to his expertise in delivering value for commercial organisations, he also has a passion for the use of technology to drive positive social change, and spent two years building and leading Comic Relief’s technology function, during which time he drove the delivery of award-winning technology and digital products, including the record-setting donations platform that supports Red Nose Day; he has also advised and acted as a trustee for a number of charities.

 A strong interest in politics means that East is also very interested in policymaking related to technology, and he has also been involved in a number of Government and public sector steering committees and think-tanks, and served for four years an elected Councillor in the London Borough of Enfield, where he was born.

 Having lived and worked in the UK, Asia and America, he has a truly international perspective on the challenges facing organisations and societies today, and how technology affects them — he has strong views on social exclusion, diversity in technology, managing technology talent and how large corporations should react to the challenges and opportunities that the advent of the digital age brings.